And sometimes it's necessary to do that, though, to really reach out of the radio and grab your attention.

 He's depressed about this.

-Well, just not get caught, but I mean that's you're running too big a risk because blackmailers out there everywhere.
+Well, just not get caught, but I mean, you're running too big a risk.

-So you know in addition to keep the zipper up, don't overshadow me.
+So, you know, in addition to keep the zipper up, don't overshadow me.

 Don't go out there and be charming and make these big crowds.

-Don't do any more disaster relief, because that draws big crowds.
+Don't do any more disaster relief because that draws big crowds.

-Uh if you do if you do anything, just go overseas and then finally get the money.
+If you do anything, just go overseas and then finally get the money.

-Uh that's what Bill's to do.
+That's what Bill's to do.

-But man, keeping a zipper up for what almost two years?
+But man, keeping a zipper up for what, almost two years?

-That is a champ.
+That is a challenge.

 Back in just a second.

-Should be allowed to have all right, let's go to the phones.
+All right, let's go to the phones.

-People have been patiently waiting in Marrian, Illinois.
+People have been patiently waiting.

 Jay, thanks for waiting and welcome, sir.